-The mission of the Peconic Estuary Protection Committee is to achieve improvements in water quality and habitats of the Peconic Estuary by leveraging the resources of municipalities and agencies on eastern Long Island.
-The vision is to improve the ecological health of the Estuary by addressing pollutant sources including stormwater runoff, septic system discharges, agricultural and residential fertilization, groundwater flows, illegal dumping, floatable debris and boat waste.
+The mission of the Peconic Estuary Protection Committee is to achieve improvements in the water quality and habitats of the Peconic Estuary by leveraging the resources of local municipalities and state and federal agencies on eastern Long Island.
+The vision is to improve the ecological health of the Estuary by addressing pollutant sources including stormwater runoff, septic system discharges, agricultural and residential fertilization, contaminated groundwater flows, illegal dumping, floatable debris and boat waste.
 As a unified group of stakeholders, the Committee believes that the future health and productivity of the Peconic Estuary requires a coordinated effort.
-The Committee members also recognize that intermunicipal cooperation is an effective and resource-efficient means to comply with EPA’s Clean Water Act and New York State’s Phase II stormwater regulations for municipal separate storm sewer systems (MS4s).
+The Committee members also recognize that intermunicipal cooperation is an effective and resource-efficient means to comply with EPA’s Clean Water Act and New York State’s stormwater regulations for municipal separate storm sewer systems (MS4s).
 The Committee seeks to work collaboratively towards improved water quality by sharing information and technical resources, coordinating regulatory and enforcement activities, jointly conducting outreach and education initiatives, and cooperating on planning and infrastructure programs.

 Click here to learn more about Water Quality Threats.